od-crypto/aerial/README.md

 In order to make it easier for the network to learn, so that it does not fall into overfit, marking all pixels with either earth or water, we balanced the dataset.
 At that we have balanced the already rotated dataset, which guarantees that the training will be more correct.
-This diminished the augmented dataset to around 70000 crops.
+This diminished the augmented dataset to 86890 crops.

 ## II.
 Training the models for the segmentation problem.

-After we balance the dataset, we start the training, and this is where the most interesting part is.
+After we balance the dataset, we can start the training, which is the most interesting part.

+There is a pre-trained classification model on ImageNet (vgg11), and there is an U-net segmentation network in which vgg11 can be built.
-We can compare two methods - training from scratch and training with a pretrained VGG encoder.
+We compared two variants - training from scratch and training with a pretrained VGG encoder:

+- pure unet (ternausnet pretrained=False)
+- unet + pretrained vgg11 on ImageNet

 And indeed, it turns out that training of the network with the pretrained on ImageNet VGG11 encoder yields a model which provides much better segmentation results!

 TODO: provide a link for the demo with inference.